-There is 1 Section 4 licensed industry in the catchment and it has not been designated as 'at risk'.
-Monitoring in the shellfish area does not indicate any water quality issues which are likely to be associated with this seafood processing industry.
-Therefore, it is unlikely to be affecting shellfish water quality in this shellfish area.
+There are 4 water treatment plants in the catchment and 3 of them have been designated as 'at risk' of impacting their surrounding water environment.
+Monitoring does not indicate any water quality issues which are likely to be associated with these plants and therefore it is unlikely that they are affecting shellfish water quality in this shellfish area.